data-for-change/anyway/docs/CONTRIBUTING.md

 **Pull Requests**

 Code review comments may be added to your pull requests, keep an eye out for necessary changes before merge approval.
 If the maintainer decides that your code is good, it will be merged to ANYWAY's Dev repository.
-On your pull requests, don't forget to reference to the fixed bug / feature by adding `Closes #XXXX` or `Fixes #XXXX` to the body of the requests.
-Also, shortly summarize the changes made and list any known-issues after the future merge (open new issues for them and reference to them as well).
+On your pull requests, don't forget to reference the fixed bug / feature by adding `Closes #XXXX` or `Fixes #XXXX` to the body of the requests.
+Also, shortly summarize the changes made and list any known-issues after the future merge (open new issues for them and reference them as well).